June 16, 2024

 Secondly, I learn about your friends and family.
 Who is coming?
 Who will not be in attendance?
 Who is in the processional?
 This usually reveals whether the couple has had parents or grandparents pass away or if they come from a divorced background.
 Will stepparents be included or pre-seated?
 All of this tells a story.

 Then there is the big question.
 Once we figure out whether you are traditional, progressive, religious, or secular, the big one comes, sometimes with a hammer.
 Is your dad walking you down the aisle?
-I am not sure if there is another wedding vendor who has the potential to see a bride in tears 15 minutes into a conversation, but I have.
+I don't know if there is another wedding vendor who has the potential to see a bride in tears 15 minutes into a conversation, but I have.

-Fortunately, I would say for most of my weddings, this is a non-issue.
+Fortunately, for most of my weddings, this is a non-issue.
 The bride requests a traditional approach, and their dad walks her down the aisle.
-But for some, this is a band-aid being ripped off.
+But for some, this is ripping off a band-aid.
 I used to think about hiding the question until later or finding a way around it.
 But the reality is that certain parts of the wedding just get ingrained into our collective psyche.
-The Father and the Bride are one of those topics.
+The relationship between the father and the bride is one of those topics.

 As I mentioned in the beginning, from weddings and funerals, I have learned that wherever your family is, it just is.
 Funerals capture people in all their brokenness and oddity.
 Weddings give us a little more warning but are not much better.
 If there is anything I would say to a married couple with children considering divorce, think through your children’s wedding day.
 That may not be enough to keep a couple together, but if it at least encourages people toward civility, so be it.